shill1729/trader/README.md

 ```

 ## Setting up your API key in .Renviron
-Register with Alpha-Vantage to obtain a free API key or subscribe for a premium API key.
+Register with **[Alpha Vantage](https://www.alphavantage.co/support/#api-key)** to obtain a free API key or subscribe for a premium API key.
 Save these in your .Renviron file with
 ```r
 usethis::edit_r_environ()
 ```